Learn how to import multiple invoices to QuickBooks Online in one go.

 - Select Not applicable for any fields not in your spreadsheet.

-Note: If product or service isn’t added, QuickBooks populates with a generic item called "sales".
+Note: QuickBooks populates with a generic item called "sales" for missing products and services.

 - Select the date format you used, like DD/MM/YYYY.